trinodb/trino/docs/src/main/sphinx/connector/hive.md

   - JVM default
 * - `hive.timestamp-precision`
   - Specifies the precision to use for Hive columns of type `TIMESTAMP`.
     Possible values are `MILLISECONDS`, `MICROSECONDS` and `NANOSECONDS`.
     Values with higher precision than configured are rounded.
+The equivalent [catalog session property](/sql/set-session) is `timestamp_precision` for
+    session specific use.
   - `MILLISECONDS`
 * - `hive.temporary-staging-directory-enabled`
   - Controls whether the temporary staging directory configured at